iondodon/manter/README.md

 The script should be placed in the `~/.manter.json` file with the `prompt_command_script` key.
 On Windows, the file is located in `C:\Users\{username}\.manter.json`.

+All scripts should be in a json format as presented in the example below.

 ```json
 {
   "default_login_user": "ion",